grafana/pySigma-backend-loki/README.md

 * default: plain Loki LogQL queries
 * ruler: creates Loki LogQL queries in the ruler (YAML) format for generating alerts

-Further, it *will* contain the processing pipelines in `sigma.pipelines.loki`:
+Further, it contains the processing pipelines in `sigma.pipelines.loki`:

-* pipeline1: purpose
-* pipeline2: purpose
+* loki\_log\_parser: converts field names to logfmt labels used by Grafana

 This backend is currently maintained by: